• Skip to primary navigation

 • 1 teaspoon vanilla extract

-• 2 tablespoon custard powder (Vanilla pudding mix works great too)
+• 2 tsp custard powder or vanilla pudding mix

 • pinch of salt